Brian Stack (comedian): The Late Show with Stephen Colbert

 After fellow Second City alumnus Stephen Colbert succeeded David Letterman as the host of the CBS series Late Show, Stack left Conan, and returned to New York to take a job on the Late Show writing staff.
-He voices the characters of "Cartoon Donald Trump", "God," and "The Ghost of Abraham Lincoln" on the show.
+He voices the characters of "Cartoon Donald Trump", "God," and "The Ghost of Abraham Lincoln" on the show, and frequently appears as various characters in the show's cold open.

 Other work

 Stack played "Special Agent in Charge" in the 1997 movie Spaceman.

 Stack played Howard Jorgensen on the NBC sitcom 30 Rock in the episodes "Jack Meets Dennis", "Succession" and "Larry King".

 Stack co-starred as "The World's Tallest Nebraskan" in the Comedy Central animated series Freak Show in 2006.

-Stack played Mark, an employee of the Buffalo branch who becomes angry when learning the branch is being shut down, in "Company Picnic", the May 14, 2009 fifth season finale, and 100th episode, of the American version of The Office.
+Stack played Mark, an employee of the Buffalo branch who becomes angry when learning the branch is being shut down, in "Company Picnic", the May 14, 2009 fifth-season finale, and 100th episode, of the American version of The Office.

-Stack played a cop in "First Date", the April 4, 2013 second season episode of the FOX sitcom New Girl.
-That same year, he appeared as Ted in the TV series Parks and Recreation, a role that recurred into 2014.
+Stack played a cop in "First Date", the April 4, 2013 second-season episode of the FOX sitcom New Girl.
+That same year, he appeared as Ted in the TV series Parks and Recreation, a role that recurred into 2014 in the penultimate episode, "Two Funerals", airing on February 17, 2015.

 On October 13, 2013, Stack played Don in the Aqua Teen Hunger Force season ten, episode season "Piranha Germs".
 On July 26, 2015, he played Mappy the Map in the season eleven episode "Knapsack!"

+On May 15, 2014, Stack appeared in a sketch titled "Tear Down" in "Craig Robinson Wears a Bordeaux Button Down & Dark Jeans", the second episode of the third season of Comedy Bang!
+Bang!

 Stack is a frequent performer in the ASSSSCAT improvisational comedy show at the Upright Citizens Brigade Theater in New York City and Los Angeles.

 Voice work

 He provided voices for numerous characters in the video games Deer Avenger (1998) and Deer Avenger 2: Deer in the City (1999), which were written by Stack's fellow Late Night writer/actor Brian McCann, and which co-starred McCann, Tina Fey, Jon Glaser, and Amy Poehler.

-In 2000, Stack played "Whiskers" in "Western Day", the December 6, 2000 pilot episode of Robert Smigel's TV series TV Funhouse.
+In 2000, Stack played "Whiskers" in "Western Day", the December 6, 2000, pilot episode of Robert Smigel's TV series TV Funhouse.

+In 2011, Stack provided the voice of the lead Marmoset in Rio.

 In 2012 Stack provided the voice for the Airplane Pilot in Hotel Transylvania.